drvinceknight/cfm/main.md

 - Monday 1100
 - Friday 1400

-Office hours (in Abacws: office 2.52 and/or virtually): to be agreed on in class.
+Office hours (in Abacws: office 2.52 and/or virtually) every Friday from 1500 until 1500.

 ## First Semester